front-end-intermediate/session-11/readme.md

 }
 ```

-A better way would be to hook into the mode between when an action is dispatched and when the reducer runs.
+A better way would be to hook into the moment between when an action is dispatched and when the reducer runs.
+For this we'll use [Redux Middleware](https://redux.js.org/advanced/middleware).

-## Redux Middleware

-Middleware is some code you can put between the framework receiving a request, and the framework generating a response.
-Can be used for error reporting and routing.
+Middleware is code you can put between the framework receiving a request, and the framework generating a response.
+It can be used for error reporting and routing.

 `return next(action)`